RouHim/sons-of-the-forest-container-image/README.md

 docker-compose up -d
 ```

 This will pull the latest image and start the server in detached mode.

-Your Sons of the Forest server should now be
-running and accessible.
+When starting the server for the first time:

+* The config files and folders will be automatically created in the `config/` folder.
+* The server will download the latest version of the game from Steam to the `data/` folder.
+* The server might need to be restarted once to apply the latest game update.

 To restart the server after making changes to the configuration, use the following command: